eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 <exclusive-end id="194" timestamp="2021-02-26T11:11:42.714" durationms="404.145" />
 ```

-The next cycle recorded in the logs is another partial GC cycle.
+The next cycle that is recorded in the logs is another partial GC cycle.
 The `<gc-start>`element records the following information:

 ```xml
 <gc-start id="198" type="partial gc" contextid="197" timestamp="2021-02-26T11:11:46.072">